hollyklose/hey-there-new-client/README.md

 Another major issue I ran into late in the game was that I was not handling all the server (specifically validation) errors appropriately.
 I could see that graphql was returning error messages, but I couldn't figure out how to access them.
 Honestly, I still am unsure how to access the actual server messages, but I did manage to change my mutations/queries on the front end to use a .then and .catch format in the appropriate place (which was a challenge in itself!) and provide feedback to the user when there is an error.

 And yet another issue was that I somehow broke the built in signup function!
 The reason turned out to be the way I was passing the authorization header to the Apollo client.
 I added a couple of lines from Signin to Signup to set the authorization header earlier in the process and that fixed the issue.
 This may sound like a quick fix, but it wasn't that quick!

+One other backend graphql challenge was that graphql doesn't have a "date" type.
+I had to figure out how to write my own custom type in order to ensure it was a date.

 One fun thing was creating the sorting algorithm for the contact list sort.
 While I had to try several versions to get it to work properly, it was fun to have a plain old